Life or death for Parkland shooter? Trial will take months | Times Leader

 Click here to subscribe today or Login.

-FORT LAUDERDALE, Fla.
-(AP) — Four years, five months and four days after Nikolas Cruz at Parkland’s Marjory Stoneman Douglas High School, his trial for the deadliest U.S. mass shooting to reach a jury begins Monday with opening statements.
+FORT LAUDERDALE, Fla. — Four years, five months and four days after Nikolas Cruz murdered 17 at Parkland’s Marjory Stoneman Douglas High School, his trial for the deadliest U.S. mass shooting to reach a jury begins Monday with opening statements.

-Delayed by the COVID-19 pandemic and legal wrangling, the penalty-only trial is expected to last four months with the seven-man, five-woman jury being The jurors will then decide whether Cruz, 23, is
+Delayed by the COVID-19 pandemic and legal wrangling, the penalty-only trial is expected to last four months with the seven-man, five-woman jury being exposed to horrific evidence throughout.
+The jurors will then decide whether Cruz, 23, is sentenced to death or life without the possibility of parole.

 “Finally,” said Lori Alhadeff, who wants Cruz executed for murdering her 14-year-old daughter Alyssa.
 “I hope for swift action to hold him responsible.”